mihui/ml/README.md

   - **Try to port an open source algorithm code from one language to another**

 ##Advanced

+Get to know the Python Frameworks for Deep Learning, and focus on TensorFlow

   - Study Neural Networks in Python
     - [Implementing a Neural Network from scratch in Python](http://www.wildml.com/2015/09/implementing-a-neural-network-from-scratch/)
     - [A Neural Network in 11 lines of Python](http://iamtrask.github.io/2015/07/12/basic-python-network/)